BASES-Stanford/BASES_E-Guide/startup_resources.md

 # Startup Resources & Non-Student Organizations

-##### AIMS (Association of Industry-Minded Stanford Professionals)
+##### Association of Industry-Minded Stanford Professionals (AIMS)
-Brief: AIMS is the Association of Industry-Minded Stanford Professionals, an organization created to streamline start-up and industry-related education and networking for the 1,800+ Stanford Postdocs - focusing on Postdoc specific solutions.
+Brief: The Association of Industry-Minded Stanford Professionals (AIMS), an organization created to streamline start-up and industry-related education and networking for the 1,800+ Stanford Postdocs - focusing on Postdoc specific solutions.
 We educate on the entrepreneurial process, raise awareness and access to key resources, and assist with networking.
 AIMS is a postdoc organization that also welcomes exceptional non-postdoc participation.
 Website: https://sen.stanford.edu/member/aims-association-industry-minded-stanford-professionals
 Contact: NA